-(AMBULANCE Davis-Monthan does NOT have an Emergency Room)

-From Room Phone 911

-From a phone other than room phone 911

-(AMBULANCE WILL GO TO AN OFF- BASE HOSPITAL)
+(AMBULANCE -- Davis-Monthan does N From Room Phone From a phone other than room phone (AMBULANCE WILL GO TO AN OFF-

 Location of Medical Facilities and Procedures for Obtaining Treatment:

 The 355th Medical Group is housed in the Medical Treatment Facility (MTF), focusing on wellness and patient-centered care.
 They average more than 12,000 outpatient visits, 23,000 laboratory procedures and 40,000 prescriptions filled each month.
 They currently participate in affiliation agreements with several civilian institutions, which include St. Joseph's Hospital, Tucson Medical Center and the Veteran's Administration Medical Center.
 There are no emergency services at the MTF, so members needing urgent or emergency care are directed to one of the many off-base facilities with these capabilities.
 Clinic is closed beginning at 10:00 every third Thursday for training.